HoangLe225/ecommerce-microservices/README.md

 ---

-## 📌 Ghi chú Phát triển
+## 📌 Development Notes
-* Dự án sử dụng phiên bản Spring Boot 3+ (tương thích với Java 17) và Spring Cloud 2022+.
+* The project uses Spring Boot 3+ (compatible with Java 17) and Spring Cloud 2022+.
-* Để kiểm tra hệ thống dễ dàng, nên sử dụng Postman Collection (nếu có) để gọi các API qua API Gateway (http://localhost:8080/).
+* To test the system easily, consider using a Postman collection (if available) to call the APIs via the API Gateway: http://localhost:8080/.
 ---

-## 🤝 Đóng góp
+## 🤝 Contributions

-Mọi đóng góp (pull requests) đều được hoan nghênh.
-Vui lòng tạo một issue trước nếu bạn muốn đề xuất thay đổi lớn.
+All contributions (pull requests) are welcome.
+Please create an issue first if you'd like to suggest a major change.

 ---

-## 📝 Giấy phép
+## 📝 License

 N/A.